skadefro/openrpawik/Known-Issues.md

 Disabling the embedded python and using the locally installed version will not work with anaconda python.
 A normal python install should work with version 3.5 and up to 3.7 ( needed if you want to use tkinter )

+Mozilla took down the extension for Firefox, with no warning, and with a vague explanation that eval was generally not allowed.
+After digging in to they own guides I see the that OpenRPAs extension should qualify to be one of the exceptions, that would be allowed, but when I queried them about it, I just got an arrogant rejecting back.
+So goodbye Firefox, people can use chrome or edge from now on.